Skip to Content

 Photos via Sophie’s (Website & Instagram)

-The Mad Ting cocktail is Havana rum, lime, passionfruit and Ting grapefruit soda and there are also non-alcoholic options such as the Cosmo Petal made from Cedar’s Rose, cranberry juice, lime juice, lychee and cranberry bitters.
+Drinks lean accessible but well executed.
+The Mad Ting combines Havana rum, lime, passionfruit and Ting grapefruit soda, while non alcoholic options include the Cosmo Petal, made with Cedar’s Rose, cranberry, lime, lychee and cranberry bitters.

 8. Pichet